-With summer now officially here, it is prime time for house extensions and renovations to be coming to completion, and you may be looking for inspiration on how to furnish your new living space, whether it is a conservatory or common room.
+Summer is the prime time for house extensions and renovations to be coming to completion, and you may be looking for inspiration on how to furnish your new living space, whether it is a conservatory or common room.
 Whilst it’s great to have a brand-new room added to your house, you might be struggling to know what to put in there to maximise its use and ensure it is somewhere you want to spend time.
 My top tips on how to furnish your new conservatory or common room are designed to help inspire you before you start your project.

 Top tip 1) What do you want to use it for?